10 Things to Keep in Mind When Shopping for a Discount Furnace

 4. What Kind of Warranty Should a Discount Furnace Have?

 Reviewing furnace warranty coverage is always a good idea.
 But it isn’t always necessary.
 That’s because how your system gets installed matters more than just the unit itself.
-Even still, when you’re buying a new system directly, most manufacturers will offer a 10-year parts warranties when registered.
+Even still, when you’re buying a new system directly, most manufacturers will offer a 10-year parts warranty when registered.
 Many furnaces through Surplus City still qualify for manufacturer support and are noted on the website.
 You can feel good about the unit you’re getting for a streamlined install.

 What Does a Limited Warranty Actually Cover?

 Limited warranties typically cover parts only—not labor.
 It’s still helpful, but not always necessary.
 Just be sure you understand what’s included and whether warranty registration is required within 60–90 days of installation.
-There are lots of rules, but if you’re investing in a quality brand from a reputable supplier a warranty shouldn’t be a major consideration.
+There are lots of rules, but if you’re investing in a quality brand from a reputable supplier, a warranty shouldn’t be a major consideration.

 5. Should You Buy a Current Model or a Discontinued Model?